KevTiv/rock-paper-scissors/README.md

 # rock-paper-scissors
-rock paper scissors using HTML, CSS, and JS
+rock paper scissors using HTML, CSS, and Javascript.